Mnemotechnician/new-console/README.md

 ## New Console
-A mimdustry mod adding a new console ui, which is superiour to that provided by the vanilla game or any other mod.
+A Mindustry mod adding a new console ui, which is superior to that provided by the vanilla game or any other mod.

 ## V7